ZaneS26/Project-1/README.md

 Hot: > 70

+# Step 4 — EPA Health Risk Screening (Simplified Categories)

+This step screens for potential air quality health risks using EPA-style category breakpoints applied directly to concentration values.

+For PM2.5:

+Good: 0.0–12.0

+Moderate: 12.1–35.4

+Unhealthy for Sensitive Groups: 35.5–55.4

+Unhealthy: 55.5–150.4

+Very Unhealthy: 150.5–250.4

+Hazardous: > 250.4

+For PM10:

+Good: 0–54

+Moderate: 55–154

+Unhealthy for Sensitive Groups: 155–254

+Unhealthy: 255–354

+Very Unhealthy: 355–424

+Hazardous: > 424

+The code then filters and reports all events where:

+“Unhealthy for Sensitive Groups” or worse occurred and lists when and where those events happened for both PM2.5 and PM10.

-# 4) Altitude Impact
+# Step 5 — Altitude vs Air Quality

-Aggregates to one row per sensor location
+Aggregates to one row per sensor

-Computes Pearson and Spearman correlations between altitude and PM/VOC values
+Computes correlations between altitude and mean pollutant values

-Also performs a trimmed (outlier-reduced) correlation check

-# 5) AQI Health Risk Screening (PM2.5 and PM10)